pranujm/pranujm/README.md

+# Hey there 👋

-## Hey, my name is Pranuj, and I am...
+My name is Pranuj, and I...

-CS major and Graphic Design minor @ RPI
+am a CS major and Graphic Design minor @ RPI

-Front-end Software Developer looking for swe/web dev internships for summer 2025 I enjoy creating user-friendly web apps
+am a front-end software developer looking for swe/web dev internships for summer 2025

+enjoy creating user-friendly web apps